 Creating Your Own Products:

 When you start making your own products, it gives you the opportunity to diversify your income and/or completely replace other forms of monetization.
-Take a look at Niche Pursuits for example.
-We do not have any display ads anywhere on this site.
-We do however still market Spencer's old software product, LongTailPro and a number of other services thathe is either an affiliate of, or has an ownership interest in.
+Take a look at Niche Pursuits, for example.
+We have display ads in a few spots on this site.
+But we also market Spencer’s old software product LongTailPro, and a number of other services that he is either an affiliate of, or has an ownership interest in.

 What I like: